 Before delving into veganism, I had heard plenty about the big vegan protein debate, but never thought it was still so prevalent today.
 Many meat-lovers are passionate about their beliefs on nutrition, but especially protein intake.
-I've seen the cartoons and jokes but didn't realize how widespread this misinformation is.
+I've seen the cartoons and jokes but didn't realize how widespread this misinformation is."The practice of abstaining from the use of all animal products, particularly in diet.
+A vegan diet may include all whole grains, vegetables, fruit, legumes, nuts and seeds."

 From a young age we are taught: meat has protein, cow's milk has calcium and oranges have Vitamin C. Period.